 Allergy testing can help identify what’s triggering your allergies.
 Additional testing can help to confirm a diagnosis of asthma.

 The same methods won’t work for all allergy triggers.
-For example, “dust mites are not airborne — but cat and dog dander is,” he says.
+For example, “dust mites aren’t airborne — but cat and dog dander is,” he says.

 To reduce allergens in your home, Dr. Purcell recommends:

-The good news is that today’s treatments for asthma and allergies — mainly medication and inhalers — are very effective.
+But is allergic asthma dangerous?
+The good news is that today’s allergic asthma treatments — mainly medication and inhalers — are very effective.

 “They’re relatively easy to use and have minimal side effects,” Dr. Purcell says.
-“When symptoms are more severe or do not respond to other measures, allergy shots (allergen immunotherapy) is very effective.”
+“When symptoms are more severe or don’t respond to other measures, allergy shots (allergen immunotherapy) is very effective.”

-Working with your doctor will help you find a treatment plan that works for you.
+Working with your doctor will help you find a treatment plan that’s right for you.